MicrosoftDocs/xamarin-docs/docs/ios/watchos/user-interface/table.md

 ```

 > [!IMPORTANT]
-> **NOTE**: Table rows are not virtualized like they are
+> Table rows are not virtualized like they are in iOS.
+Try to limit the
-in iOS.
-Try to limit the number of rows (Apple recommends
-less than 20).
+> number of rows (Apple recommends less than 20).

 Once the rows have been created, you need to populate
 	each cell (like `GetCell` would do in iOS).
 This code
 	snippet from the [WatchTables example](https://developer.xamarin.com/samples/monotouch/watchOS/WatchTables/)